VItaliiRudenko/sports_hub_ruby_skeleton/README.md

 Ensure to select "docker (moby)" for docker-compose compatibility

-In case of compatibility isseus Administrative Access might be required: Rancher Desktop -> Preferences -> Application -> Administrative Access
+In case of compatibility issues Administrative Access might be required: Rancher Desktop -> Preferences -> Application -> Administrative Access

 ## Setup and Running the Application